marklcrns/nerd-font-patcher/README.md

 ## Usage

-Copy `patcher.sh` script and `src` directory into the same directory as the fonts to be patched.
+Copy `patcher.sh`, `font-patcher.py`, and `src` directory into the same directory as the fonts to be patched.
 Then run:

 ```bash
 ./patcher.sh